Please or Register to create posts and topics.

 After the British had dynamited and burned their farms and bayonetted the livestock, the now destitute and forcibly 'displaced' Boer women, children and old men were marched off to so-called 'Refugee Camps'.
 They were not refugees throwing themselves on the mercy and kindness of strangers.
 They were civilians whose lives had been destroyed for tactical military reasons by the British Army.
 By calling them 'refugees' the British hoped to deflect some of their guilt for what is today a war crime.
 These Boer 'refugees' would have preferred to have stayed in their homes (and keep on supplying the commandos) rather than see them destroyed by the British Army's scorched earth policy.
 After that they had to endure watching almost half of all Boer children in the Concentration Camps die.

-Almost as many Black people were also housed in these so-called 'refugee camps' as Boers.
+Almost as many Black people were also housed in so-called 'Refugee Camps' as Boers.
 This cover is proof of that.
 Some of the Black 'refugees' came from the farms that the British had destroyed.
-Without work and food they had a more 'typical' refugee status.
+Deprived of work and food they had a stronger claim to refugee status.
 However, many of the Black people in the 'Refugee Camps' were also small farmers and others whom the British had rounded simply because they needed labour to build military defences like blockhouses and miles of barbed wire fences.
 Black refugee camps were less POW camps and more labour concentration camps.
 For a variety of reasons, Black people had a better survival rate in these camps.

 Historical!
 But love the cover.